-The Commission published a guidance concerning the agri-food and fertiliser sector, which sets some criteria which a firewall should meet, and that can be found here.
+The Commission published guidance which sets some criteria that a firewall should meet.
+The guidance can be found here.

 43. Why was a derogation needed in connection to a firewall?

 The asset freeze and the prohibition on making funds or economic resources available (Article 2 of Council Regulation (EU) No 269/2014) prevent listed persons from receiving the services that may be necessary for the setting up of the firewall (which are considered as economic resources), as well as from paying for those services (because the funds of the listed person are frozen).